A lot or a little?

 What parents need to know

-Parents need to know that this sequel to 2007's Transformers is edgier and less kid-friendly than the first.
+Parents need to know that Transformers: Revenge of the Fallen is the sequel to 2007's Transformers.
+It's edgier and less kid-friendly than the first.
 Kids will want to see it because they're the ones who play with the toys the movie was inspired by, but it's packed with metal-on-metal mayhem and brutally violent action scenes that are too much for them.
 While most of the combatants are giant robots, the film's human characters are in constant peril, and the explosions never seem to stop.
 There are also eyebrow-raising amounts of sexualized and even racially insensitive material, as well as strong language (including one use of "f--k" and frequent uses of words like "bitch" and "p---y").
 Plus, it's essentially a long commercial for both cars and toys.

 What's the story?

 In TRANSFORMERS: REVENGE OF THE FALLEN, Shia LaBeouf's Sam Witwicky is off to college.
 But the long-simmering war between the noble Autobots and the villainous Decepticons is about to boil over again as Sam learns he's the receptacle for eons-old information that everyone wants -- information that includes the location of a weapon that could be used to destroy the sun, along with all life on Earth.

 The faults of the first Transformers movie are even worse here.
 Director Michael Bay brings in robot after robot after robot, making it impossible to tell the metal mega-warriors apart and resulting in action scenes where who's doing what to who is conveyed more by screaming bystanders than clear, comprehensible filmmaking.
 Whether you loved or hated the original Transformers, it made so much money that a sequel was inevitable.
 It was not, however, necessarily inevitable that said sequel would be good.